vladislav-morozov/noisy-extreme/README.md

 2. Open MATLAB and set the current folder to the repository directory.
 3. Run the `main.m` up to reproduce all results:
   - Blocks I-IV contain the full simulations.
-  - Black V export the plots for the empirical application.
+  - Block V export the plots for the empirical application.

 ## Repository Structure